BlazeInferno64/NotePlus/SECURITY.md

 # Update deployment

-Expect to get an update of blaze audio player within 3-4 days of vulnerabilities/issues/bugs being reported.
+Expect to get an update within 3-4 days of vulnerabilities/issues/bugs being reported.
 I would definitely try my best to patch it and deploy it as soon as possible meanwhile feel free to look around the source code which powers the web app :)

 `